robolyst/osquant/content/papers/understanding-bond-etf-returns/index.md

 As yields decrease, returns skew to the negative.
 As they increase, returns skew positive.
 {{</figure>}}

 We can estimate skew for TLT by using the exponentially weighted moving average and standard deviation of the logged rates for the inputs to `sim_etfret`.
-I'm using a halflife of 25 days on daily data.
+I'm using a half-life of 25 days on daily data.
 Running this simulation for 10 millions samples per day gives us:

 ![Expected skew over time for TLT](images/tlt_skew.svg)